Welcome to

 Two Session Support For Police Applicants

-- Strategies for managing stress, anxiety, and performance pressure
+Strategies to manage stress, anxiety, and performance pressure

-- Support in building resilience, confidence, and emotional regulation
+Support in developing resilience, confidence, and emotional regulation skills

-- Feedback and recommendations to strengthen psychological readiness
+Feedback and recommendations to support psychological readiness for recruitment processes

-Confidentiality: All sessions and assessments are strictly confidential and not shared without your consent, except where legally required.
-Boundaries and privacy are discussed clearly at the outset.
+All sessions and assessments are strictly confidential.
+Information is not shared with employers, recruitment agencies, or third parties without your consent, except where required by law.
+Boundaries and confidentiality are discussed clearly at the outset of support.

-If you are applying to the police force and would like psychological support or an independent assessment, you are welcome to contact Stuart for a consultation.
+If you are applying to the police force and would like psychological support or an independent assessment, you are welcome to contact Stuart to discuss your needs and arrange a consultation.

 Support for Work Psycho-Social Issues & SIRA WorkCover